Penistone Line: Huddersfield–Penistone

 The southern part of that section follows the upper reaches of the River Don.

 Penistone–Barnsley–Sheffield

 At Penistone, the route joins the former Great Central Railway (GCR) line from Manchester via the Woodhead Tunnel, travelling eastwards.
-It deviates from the former main line towards Sheffield Victoria at a point once known as Barnsley Junction, and heads towards that town beyond which it takes a circuitous route via Wombwell before going south to Sheffield.
+It deviates from the former main line towards Sheffield Victoria at a point once known as Barnsley Junction; it then heads towards that town beyond which it takes a circuitous route via Wombwell before going south to Sheffield.
 The route is as follows: